Why Does Menopause Cause Weight Gain?

 - Set boundaries (this is health advice, not lifestyle advice)

-- Therapy if needed — it’s not a luxury, it’s a tool
+- Therapy if needed.
+It’s not a luxury, it’s a tool

 - Social connection and laughter